-- supply of accommodation in the Republic to an employee away from his usual place of residence in the Republic - supply of accommodation in the Republic to an employee away from his usual place of residence outside the Republic for a two year period.
-This concession does not apply if the employee was present in the Republic for more than 90 days in the tax year prior to the date of arrival for the purpose of his duties.
-There is also a monthly monetary cap of R25 000.
+- supply of accommodation to an employee away from his usual place of residence in South Africa for the performing of duties - supply of accommodation in South Africa to an employee away from his usual place of residence outside South Africa for a two year period.
+This concession does not apply if the employee was present in South Africa for more than 90 days in the tax year prior to the date of arrival for the purpose of his duties.
+There is a monthly monetary cap of R25 000.